Nemulo/libs-datasiphon/README.md

 #### Building query
 1. Prerequisite
     - base `SELECT` query (`Select` object) from actual `Table` objects (not `text` objects)
-    - filter (dictionary), optional, optimally parsed using `qstion` package -> similiar to npm's `qs` package
+    - filter (dictionary/`QsRoot` from `qstion` package), optional, optimally parsed using `qstion` package -> similiar to npm's `qs` package
-    - restriction model (child of `siphon.sql.RestrictionModel` class), optional, to restrict the filter to certain fields
+    - restrictions (optional) - objects that restrict specific columns and operators that can be used in filter
 2. Usage
 ```python
 from siphon import sql